 1. Find a new doctor.

 Before you leave your current doctor, it’s vital to research the doctors you can transition to, including calling the office or visiting their website.
-This is because you may not be able to see a new doctor if they aren’t taking new patients, if they’re booked out several months in advance or if they don’t accept Medicaid, Medicare or other insurances.
+This is because you may not be able to see a new doctor if they aren’t taking new patients if they’re booked out several months in advance or if they don’t accept Medicaid, Medicare, or other insurance.
 It’s important to note that Reliable MD does accept Medicare.
 Here’s what’s included in a Medicare wellness visit.

 2. Say goodbye to your old doctor.